caroldelwing/WCD-DevOps-FinalCapstone/README.md

 ```

 - Part 2: deploy a complete observability stack in the EKS Cluster with Terraform:
-    Navigate to the observability folder and execute the following Terraform comands:
+    Navigate to the observability folder and execute the following Terraform commands:
 ```sh
 cd ../observability
 terraform init